Bedari: Music

 The music of the film was composed by Ustad Fateh Ali Khan, a veteran Pakistani sitar player.
 The songs were written by Fayyaz Hashmi, and sung by Munawwar Sultana and Saleem Raza.
 A song which was a straight lift of the 'De Di Humein Azaadi' tune was titled Aye Quaid-e-Azam Tera Ehsaan Hai Ehsaan.
-The lines 'De di humein azaadi bina khadag bina dhal/ Sabarmati ke sant tu ne kar diya kamaal' had been changed to 'De di humein azaadi ki duniya huyi hairaan/ Aye Quaid-e-Azam tera ehsaan hai ehsaan'.
+The lines 'De di humein azaadi bina khadag bina dhal/ Sabarmati ke sant tu ne kar diya kamaal' had been changed to 'De di humein azaadi kay duniya huyi hairaan/ Aye Quaid-e-Azam tera ehsaan hai ehsaan'.
 In other words, a song celebrating the Indian Father of the Nation had been transposed to eulogize his Pakistani counterpart.